TunHuang/weighted-random-picker/README.md

 Add the names of the participants, seperated with commas, with the textarea and the Add-button.
 You can make the chance, that certain participants getting picked the first time, bigger by putting their names at the end of the list.
 Or you can just put them in a random order.

 Use the Pick-button to pick someone from the list.
 They'll be moved to the start of the list (index 0 of the array).

+Alternatively use the Animated-button to display random names (but at corresponding probability) in quick succession in the pick field.
+Then click on the field to pick.

 Use the Clear-button to clear the list.